-We also spoke with individuals who had been involved in the criminal legal system, organizations that serve system-impacted groups, and criminal legal system actors to ensure their perspectives were represented.
-From these discussions and the prompt responses, the research team compiled 120 unique statements that described various aspects of community safety.
+The survey generated 1,254 valid prompt responses, including 469 from Missoula County.
+We supplemented these survey responses with information gleaned from discussions with individuals who had been involved in the criminal legal system, organizations that serve system-impacted groups, and criminal legal system actors to ensure their perspectives were represented.
+From these discussions and the prompt responses, the research team compiled

+120 unique statements that described various aspects of community safety.
 Additionally, stakeholders from each site read through the statements and provided feedback on the content and the wording.